Data-Driven-World/d2w_mini_projects/mp_sort/Readme.md

 - sort the list using either bubble sort or insertion sort,
 - create a single string containing the sorted numbers.

-### Assignment for Exercise 2

-#### Part 1: Creating a Text Input
+## Task 3: Creating a Text Input

+Now, let's move on to Exercise 2.
 In this exercise, instead of randomly generate the numbers, you will ask the user to enter the sequence of numbers using a Text Input.

 Open `ex2.html`.
 You should see the following: